-You may or may not know that I call my publishing company Blue Hydrangea Productions (check out my products page and buy something, okay?).
+You may or may not know that I call my publishing company Blue Hydrangea Productions (check out my website and buy a book, okay?).
 I love blue hydrangeas, especially the kind popularly known as “mopheads.”
 They’re in my blood.
 My mother had them growing next to our front porch in San Jose.
 My grandfather had some along the side of his house in Seacliff, California.
 When Fred and I bought our house in South Beach, Oregon, a luscious blue plant bloomed by the front door.
 Clearly we were meant to live here.

 The Azores Islands from which my mother’s ancestors came are covered with blue hydrangeas.
 Miles and miles of them, often used as fences.
 When we toured Faial years ago, our bus driver gave each of the women hydrangea flowers.
 I started sneezing, since I’m allergic to almost everything with leaves, fur or feathers, but that did not stop me from loving them.